mabdi/Amplification-Roassal3/README.md

 TestAmplificationRoassel new amplifyAndVisualize
 ```

-Or simply click on Run script next to `amp` method name:
+Or simply click on Run script icon next to `amplifyAndVisualize` method:

 ![Run Script](screenshots/Screenshot&#32;2019-10-28&#32;at&#32;10.50.14.png)